caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 architecture, whereas the Service-level describes the constraints and behaviors of component services within the enterprise architecture.
-The design space inhabited by this style, distributed enterprise systems, necessarily constrains both the services and environment in which services interrelate.
+The design space inhabited by this style, distributed enterprise systems, necessarily constrains both the services and medium by which services interrelate.

 ### Contents